chromo eval

 chromo eval prepares task-specific TSV review tables.
 These tables are meant for spreadsheet-first review workflows where users want the algorithm to propose candidate decisions, then keep, reject, delete, or add rows before a sequence-changing command applies the reviewed decisions.

-The available modes are chromo eval fix, chromo eval scaffold, and chromo eval gapfill.
-Each mode reuses the algorithm or planner from the matching executor, then writes a task-scoped chromosort-review-event-v1 table.
+The available modes are chromo eval fix, chromo eval scaffold, chromo eval gapfill, and chromo eval all.
+Each task mode reuses the algorithm or planner from the matching executor, then writes a task-scoped chromosort-review-event-v1 table. chromo eval all runs the three task modes from one input bundle and writes all three review tables for broad review and targeted GAF preparation.

 Eval mode Reuses algorithm from Reviewed executor path Optional evidence columns